NarendraYanda/capstone-project/Final Viva/README_Robust3.md

 query = "Can a party terminate the contract without cause?" dynamic_summary_mode(docs, faiss_index, clusters, kmeans_model, all_chunks, chunk_document_mapping, mode="query", query=query, top_k=2)
 ```

-This README provides a complete overview of the system, detailing each step, why specific models and techniques are used, and future improvements to enhance the solution further.